mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

 One thing I really miss from the current approach is that there is no way to set alerts or threshold values that enable triggering of notifications vis different channels when things go wrong.

-So I started to explore posibilities of using different tools, decoupled from our application and using docker to keep going these series of post about using docker to improve the software development lifecycle.
+So I started to explore alternatives using different toolsets, decoupled from our application and using docker to keep going these series of post about using docker to improve the software development lifecycle.

 What I really needed was something lean I could spin up in a docker container.
 Ideally I would like to add my own graphs, criterias according to my specific needs.
 I work in an awesome company Piksel and I asked to our work mates what where they using to monitor the platforms we run.
-Words like BigBrother, Nagios, Sensus, New Relic, Grafana, Cronograph, Graphite, Cronograph, Datadog sounded like gibberish to me... so time to do some research.
+Words like BigBrother, Nagios, Sensus, New Relic, [Grafana][8], Cronograph, [Prometheus Monitoring][7], Graphite, Cronograph, Datadog sounded like gibberish to me... so time to do some research.

 For this proof of concept I ruled out those that can be considered expensive or complex like Nagios, Sensus, New Relic.

 Using Google trends clearly show that Cronograph does not seem to keep the trend of the main leaders.
-So my 2 final candidates where Graphite and Grafana.
-See below the image where you can see that Grafana now is the leading the race
+So my 2 final candidates where Graphite and [Grafana][8].
+See below the image where you can see that [Grafana][8] now is the leading the race

  ![_config.yml]({{ site.baseurl }}/images/MON-TRENDS.png)

- With Prometheus you can scrap statistics from applications as far they are exposed in the right format.
-Grafana provides a nice UI to explore them.
+ With [Prometheus Monitoring][7] you can scrap statistics from applications as far they are exposed in the right format.
+[Grafana][8] provides a nice UI to explore them.
 So theoretically I could provide an endpoint /metrics to each application and configure my docker-compose up file including prometheus config file where the list of scraping urls are defined.
 This is how my config file should look like

 ```yml
  global: